jacksonkernion/jacksonkernion.github.io/index.md

 I graduated from Harvard in 2012 with a philosophy degree in the interdisciplinary Mind, Brain, and Behavior program.

 I keep up a coding hobby by building [tools](/tools) for academics.
-I meditate (not frequently enough).
 I like to hike.
 And I enjoy the friendly competition of strategy-based [board](https://boardgamegeek.com/boardgame/13/catan) [games](https://boardgamegeek.com/boardgame/68448/7-wonders).

 {: .little-links }
 [<i class="fa fa-file-o" aria-hidden="true"></i> CV](files/CV - Jackson Kernion.pdf)